resourceful-workshop/resourceful-2025/presentations.md

 #### If you are presenting a poster

+  - You have 1 minute for a lightning talk to pitch your poster (see schedule).
+Please upload any slides for the lightning talk before May 21st.
+Read the e-mail sent out to presenters for instructions on uploading.
   - There will be poster boards that can fit posters of **A0** portrait size.
   - __5__ basic walls, posters can be placed on both sides (__10__).
   - __Where can I print the poster in Tórshavn?__